In this article, you’ll learn about what are Intake and Exhaust Manifold, how they work? with its Construction, Working Principle, and More.

 In a four-barrel intake manifold, the primary and secondary outlets for the same side of the carburetor lead the same cylinders 2, 3, 5, and 8, while the left-hand outlet leads to cylinders 1, 4, 6, and 7.

 #2 Exhaust Manifold

 The exhaust manifold is a tube for removing the exhaust gases away from the engine cylinders.
 It collects exhaust gases from the exhaust ports of the various cylinders and conducts them to a central exhaust passage.

 Constructional Details and Parts

-In some V-8 engines, each manifold is connected to a separate exhaust pipe, muffler and tailpipe.
+In some V-8 engines, each manifold is connected to a separate exhaust pipe, muffler, and tailpipe.
 On others, they are connected by a crossover pipe and exhaust through a common muffler and tailpipe.
-Fig shows an exhaust manifold for eight-cylinder in line passenger car engine.
+Fig shows an exhaust manifold for an eight-cylinder in-line passenger car engine.